IrinaTassinari/express-auth-api/README.md

 - MongoDB is used with the database name `mini_project_1`.
 - The authentication middleware exists in the project, but it is not currently applied to protected routes.

-## Future Improvements

-- Add protected post routes
-- Fix and use the auth middleware for private endpoints
-- Add validation for request data
-- Add tests
-- Improve error handling
-- Add a `start` script to `package.json`

-## Security Notice

-Do not commit real secrets to GitHub.
-If your `.env` file contains a real MongoDB connection string or secret key, rotate them before publishing the repository.